anchat1990/gitpitch/PITCHME.md

 ### Don't be Scared!

-git is very forgiving, and its possible to get out of trouble for the most part.
+Git is very forgiving, and its possible to get out of trouble for the most part.

-- you cannot "lose" a commit |
+- You cannot "lose" a commit |
-- work on a branch and "test it out" |
+- Work on a branch and "test it out" |
-- use reflog |
+- Use reflog |

 Note:
 use cherry-pick